chark/scriptable-events/Documentation~/README.md

 }
 ```

 Then, define a listener component for your event.
-In this case the `AddComponentMenu` attribute is optional, however it is recommended to add it to keep things organized:
+Note that in this case the `AddComponentMenu` attribute is optional, however it is recommended to add it to keep things organized:
 ```cs
 using ScriptableEvents;
 using UnityEngine;